dmorse/pscf/doc/sphinx/install.rst

    > cmake -DCMAKE_INSTALL_PREFIX=/path/to/install ../pscf
    > make -j 4
    > make install

+One linux, an executable file will be installed in the bin directory of "/path/to/install".
+The executable is movable, so you can place the executable in the build directory by entering

+   > cmake -DCMAKE_INSTALL_PREFIX=.  ../pscf

+(where the "." after the = sign represents the current directory), and then move the file to wherever you want.

+Wherever you install the executable file, you will need to make sure that directory containing the executable (or a symlink to the executable) is in the bash PATH variable, so that the operating system can find the executable when it is invoked by name.

 Developers: To build *.deb package for installation of binary executables on other Ubuntu and debian systems, as well as *.tar and *.zip source code archives, after installing on your machine, simply enter::